 - Hepatitis C (HCV): There were 645 notifications of hepatitis C in 2016.
 Risk factor data were available for 49% (313) of these cases: for 66% (206) injecting was the main risk factor.Overall, there has been a downward trend in hepatitis C notifications since peak numbers (1,541) were recorded in 2007.
 The median age at notification has increased steadily since notification began in 2004, from 32 to 39 years among males and from 29 to 36 years among females.
 Decreasing HCV notifications and increasing median age are indicative of a reduced incidence of HCV in the population.

 Trends over time indicate a decrease in overdose cases admitted to Irish hospitals, falling from 5,012 cases in 2005 to 3,956 cases in 2015, a reduction of 1,056 cases.
 In 63% (2,490) of cases, the overdose was classified as intentional.
 Non-opioid analgesics (e.g. non-steroidal anti-inflammatory drugs (NSAIDs) and paracetamol) were involved in 44% (1098) of cases, benzodiazepines in 21% (532) and Anti-epileptic/sedative/anti-Parkinson agents were indicated in 43.5% (1,331 cases).

-- The annual number of deaths increased by 82%, from 431 in 2004 to 786 in 2017.
-Males have accounted for the majority of deaths in each year; 75% of all deaths in 2017 were male.
-The median age of those who died in 2016 was 42 years, similar to previous years.
+- The annual number of deaths increased by 87% during this period, from 431 in 2004 to 806 in 2020.
+Males have accounted for the majority of deaths in each year; more than 6 in 10 of all deaths in 2020 were male.

 Drug Misuse and Disadvantage